hotrodorm/hotrod/hotrod-project/docs/docs-5/guides/enabling-sql-logging.md

 logging.level.app.persistence.dao=DEBUG
 ```

 Enables debugging for all DAOs in that package.

-The configuration:
+Now, the configuration:

 ```properties
 logging.level.app.persistence.dao.ReportingDAO=DEBUG